GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (151) .md

 **At Higher Tiers**: Each tier beyond minimum increases the duration by 1 hour.

 **Critical Failure**: You gain 1d4-1 points of spell sickness and appear ill so long as you have spell sickness.

+#### Inspoil

+**Minimum Tier**: 1

+**Casting Time**: 4 actions

+**Effect**:  You touch an amount of food or water, spoiling it of any nutrition or benefit.
+You affect a total number of servings equal to the spell's level.
+Food/water affected by this spell cannot contribute to any creature which consumes it.
+Anyone partaking of this will find the taste insufferable.

+A critical success allows the caster to retain the taste.

+**At Higher Tiers**: In addition to the benefits noted above, for each tier beyond minimum, the caster may choose one
+* The spell may reach out 1 yard to affect food/water.
+* The casting time is reduced by 1 action (to a minimum of 1 action).
+* You may affect an additional serving of food/water.

+**Critical Failure**: You gain 1d2 points of spell sickness.
+Additionally, so long as you still have spell sickness, you suffer a penalty to all [Fort] saves equal to the spell's tier.

 #### Imbue